 The Engine Shed once formed part of this busy military complex, along with numerous stores for artillery, armaments and submarine equipment, and accommodation for soldiers and officers.
 Its exact date of construction isn’t known, but old maps and documents tell us that a depot was created around 1890 to move goods from ships to trains.

 Engine sheds were used to service locomotives, and anecdotal evidence suggests that the historic building was used as a goods transfer shed specifically for ‘pugs’.
 A pug was a small, powerful steam locomotive with a short wheelbase, suitable for shunting freight in busy docks and other industrial sites with tight rail curves.

 Following the closure of the army base and sale of the site in the 1990s, the area was largely cleared, with only the most important buildings left standing.
 Most of the setting of the Engine Shed was lost with the removal of its extensions and rails as well as the surrounding buildings and harbour.

 Find out more about the Engine Shed’s history on Canmore.

 The Engine Shed’s Forthside location is today an important regeneration zone within Stirling.

 The Engine Shed is an imposing landmark in its setting beside the River Forth, and is clearly visible from the nearby train station.
-Open to the public six days a week, Scotland’s first building conservation centre is a transformative learning and tourism resource for Stirling – and for the country as a whole.
+Scotland’s first building conservation centre is a transformative learning and tourism resource for Stirling – and for the country as a whole.

 The Engine Shed has been supported by a grant from the National Lottery Heritage Fund.
 Thanks to National Lottery players, we have been able to create Scotland’s dedicated building conservation centre.
 It enables us to encourage understanding of traditional building materials and skills among the public and professionals and raise standards in conservation for traditional buildings.